Gastroid and Truffle Fungi

 A few species of Astraeus (Boletales) are related to the boletes, and evolved this interesting behaviour independently from Geastrum.
 They are also hygroscopic (able to close and re-open when the humidity changes).

+Note that Scleroderma polyrhizum and floridanum, earthballs, can open up but do not have anything but spores inside.
 All are uncommon to rare usually preferring dryer climates.

 G. saccatum - 5cm across when open.

 G. rufescens - short stalk, pinkish hues on inside of rays.

 G. pectinatum - not hygroscopic, strongly striate "beak" and base around the short stalk.

 G. quadrifidum - smaller, four or so rays form a pedestal, and the puffball is on a short stalk.
 There's a definite ring around the "beak".

 G. fornicatum - similar, more rays that rest on a cup, no stalk.
 No ring around beak.